 This region’s weather is warm and dry, showered by the Rancheria River (Colombia) and El Limon River (Venezuela).
-It has two main seasons, capitalized by an initial rainy season called Juyapu, which lasts between September and December.
+It has two main seasons, capitalized by an initial rainy season, called Juyapu, which lasts between September and December.
 Subsequently comes the drought season, known as Jemial, which starts in December and ends in April.
 Lastly comes the second rainy season, Iwa, overcoming a long dry season; this season goes from May to September.

 The Wayúu are among the few ethnic groups that have been able to avoid European acculturation along the centuries.
-They speak Wayúunaiki, which is a part of the linguistic family known as Maipurean (Arawak).
+They speak Wayúunaiki which is a part of the linguistic family known as Maipurean (Arawak).

 The Wayúu families are part of a clan-organized society, among which we have the Ulewana, Epieyú, Uriana, Ipuana, Pushaina, Epinayú, Jasayú, Arpushana, Jarariyú, Wouriyú, Urariyú, Sapuana, Jinnu, Sijona, Pausayú, Uchayar’u, Uriyú, Warpushana, Worworiyú, Pipishana and Toctouyú.
-The biggest populations belong to the Epieyú, Uriana andIpuana clans.Nevertheless, as it is for most families, traditional authority exists, as well as an autochthonous administrative system for justice among its members, in whichpütchipü or pütche’ejachiis the most well-known; it means that it is a spokesman who solves conflict among different clans.
+The biggest populations belong to the Epieyú, Uriana andIpuana clans.
+As it is for most families, traditional authority exists, as well as an autochthonous administrative system for justice among its members, in whichpütchipü or pütche’ejachiis, the most well-known; it means that it is a spokesman who solves conflict among different clans.

-Before marriage, the groom-to-be must reach an agreement with the woman’s parents in a meeting known as ápajá, where he must give and agreed amount of cattle and jewelry to them.
+Before marriage, the groom-to-be must reach an agreement with the woman’s parents in a meeting known as ápajá, where he must give an agreed amount of cattle and jewelry to them.
 The woman remains at home as a symbol of respect and unity.

 Unlike most societies, their family core is matrilineal.
-This means that the children will possess their mother’s last name, rather than their father’s.
+This means that the children will possess their mother’s last name rather than their father’s.
 The Wayúu women are the central figure in the family.
 Their presence symbolizes pride and respect.
 While men are responsible for finding food and resources, women are in charge of staying at home and educating their children in their culture and beliefs.

 For the Wayúu, cattle are its most important source of richness and are considered to be their main point of pride.
 Even though it is used for commerce, it is also exchanged in a non-economical manner, in order to seal matrimonial bonds, as a right over descendants or to compensate for crimes, solve conflicts and establish peace.
 Also, the shepherd associates his cattle with rituals and his vital cycle.

-Moreover, there is a person of major importance within the Wayúu community, the “Piachi”, who has obtained spiritual power throughout its imaginative experience and virtues obtained while dreaming or in trance, which can be interpreted as the assimilation of bodies by the protector spirit known as Seyuu, therefore, being called upon to heal others.
+Moreover, there is a person of major importance within the Wayúu community, the “Piachi,” who has obtained spiritual power throughout its imaginative experience and virtues obtained while dreaming or in trance, which can be interpreted as the assimilation of bodies by the protector spirit known as Seyuu, therefore, being called upon to heal others.

 The Wayúu customs and traditions are quite numerous, among which they have the welcoming on behalf of the Cacique, the lucid arrival of the Majayura, the Wayúu heritage, their mourning and exhumation of human remains and the Piachi.

-Art and knitting also form part of their customs, they are a symbol of creativity, intelligence and wisdom for the Wayúu community, therefore, the labor of knitting is a hereditary practice passed on among many generations.
+Art and knitting also form part of their customs.
+They are a symbol of creativity, intelligence and wisdom for the Wayúu community, therefore, the labor of knitting is a hereditary practice passed on among many generations.